Barron Hilton: Conrad N. Hilton Foundation

 Throughout his career, Conrad Hilton supported a variety of causes, particularly those involving the nuns that had helped educate him in his native New Mexico.
 He established the Conrad N. Hilton Foundation in 1944, and made a total of $7.6 million of gifts before his death.

-In his last will and testament, Conrad left general guidance for the use of his endowment.
-He wrote: "There is a natural law, a Divine law, that obliges you and me to relieve the suffering, the distressed and the destitute.
+In his last will and testament, Hilton left general guidance for the use of his endowment.
+"There is a natural law, a Divine law, that obliges you and me to relieve the suffering, the distressed and the destitute.
 Charity is a supreme virtue, and the great channel through which the mercy of God is passed on to mankind.
 It is the virtue that unites men and inspires their noblest efforts.
 'Love one another, for that is the whole law;' so our fellow men deserve to be loved and encouraged—never abandoned to wander alone in poverty and darkness.
 The practice of charity will bind us—will bind all men in one great brotherhood.
 As the funds you will expend have come from many places in the world, so let there be no territorial, religious, or color restrictions on your benefactions, but beware of organized, professional charities with high-salaried executives and a heavy ratio of expense.
 Be ever watchful for the opportunity to shelter little children with the umbrella of your charity; be generous to their schools, their hospitals and their places of worship.
 For, as they must bear the burdens of our mistakes, so are they in their innocence the repositories of our hopes for the upward progress of humanity.
 Give aid to their protectors and defenders, the Sisters, who devote their love and life's work for the good of mankind, for they appeal especially to me as being deserving of help from the Foundation."